Terms & Conditions

 4.1 Unless stated otherwise, the course fee does include the cost of materials.

-4.2 Details of any materials to be supplied by the delegate will be provided either before the start of the course or at the beginning of the course.
+4.2 Details of any materials to be supplied by the student will be provided either before the start of

-5. Cancellation by us
+5. Cancellation by the BCC

-5.2 We reserve the right to:
+5.2 The BCC reserves the right to:

 5.2.1 amend or cancel courses